PamelaTerrell/SBA319/README.md

 *Date route includes 5 collections consisting of astrology sign, trait, and dates*

-*Additional atrology signs can be added to the database using the POST request*
+*Additional astrology signs can be added to the database using the POST request*